Part IV - The War Years

 Certainly, 1944 saw the Pacific War raging with tremendous ferocity.
 Ifukube was still working at the wood laboratory in the service of the Ministry of the Imperial Household.
 Around this time, Japan shot down and captured a wooden British war plan, the De Havilland Mosquito.
 The downed plane was sent to the lab in Toyohira so Ifukube and his team could study its design.
 Ifukube talked about this in a 1999 interview with Steve Ryfle: "The British didn't use any metals in the construction of this plane because they didn't want it to be detected by radar. - it was entirely constructed of wood..
 That's why I didn't go to the front, because I was involved in this research."
 Specifically, Ifukube performed experiments on chemicals, compression technology and cements related to the captured Mosquito.
 These tests required the use of X-rays; this was a potentially dangerous situation as all of the laboratory's X-ray experiments were carried out without the proper protective suits; this was due to a shortage of lead caused by the war.

-Around the summer of 1944, Ifukube was sent a telegram from Captain Masahiko Amakasu (1891 - 1945) with yet another new musical commission.
+It was probably around the summer of 1944 that Ifukube began work on another military commission, this time from the Japanese Army.
+Scored for a standard orchestra, this large-scale march was titled Prélude du soldat or, alternatively in English, Overture to the Soldiers.***** During this same period, Ifukube was sent a telegram from Captain Masahiko Amakasu (1891 - 1945) with yet another new musical commission.
 Amakasu was a powerful political figure in Manchukuo (the Japanese name for their colony in Manchuria) and served as an advisor to Puyi, China's last emperor (he abdicated the throne in 1912 due to the anti-imperial Xinhai Revolution) and currently Manchukuo's puppet leader.
 Amakasu was also vigorously involved in the arts in Manchukuo: he was a chairman of the Shinkyo Orchestra (Shinkyo was Manchukuo's capital) and he presided as the director of the Manchurian Film Cooperative.

 Amakasu commissioned several composers, including Ifukube, to "write music for the Manchurian people" .
 Amakasu thought it would be preferable for theses composers to personally visit Manchukuo in order to gain the proper musical inspiration and, therefore, Ifukube took a leave of absence from the laboratory in Toyohira and parted for the colony in about mid-September Upon his arrival, Ifukube was treated very well with, as he put it, "complete freedom to go wherever I wanted.
 I had a free pass."
 Ifukube continued: "(The other composers and I) were treated as field grade, so we were taught how to salute as we were supposed to do.
 We were told, 'No, no, no!
 Gentlemen, it's the salute of a soldier!
 You have to salute with a certain gentleness and slant like this!'"